-One of the things I hear most from clients is “What should we wear for our session?”
+One of the things most of my clients as is about what to wear for their fall mini session.
 For a successful photo session, there’s a lot more that goes into it than just picking out your favorite outfit.
 Some fabrics photograph better than others.
 You want to have some variety in the items you’ve chosen for your family but you don’t want it to look too busy in pictures.
 And you want to coordinate with your family members, not match.

 Thankfully – I’ve got you covered!
-As a former stylist, I learned a lot about fabrication, patterns, textures, and more.
-I’ve pulled together my top tips for “What to Wear for your Photo Session” and have also put together some examples for you to check out.
+I’ve pulled together my top tips for “What to Wear for your Fall Mini Session” and have also put together some examples for you to check out.
 Read on!

 Choose Mom’s outfit first